 My example here is travelling planning.
 For many Assistants, this was a huge part of the role.
-Although travel is making a comeback, it certainly won’t be as much as pre-Covid so Assistants who used to organise a lot of travel will have the capacity for other tasks.
-What is going to replace travel, for example, probably conference calling and online events – so where can you upskill here?
+Although travel is making a comeback, it certainly won’t be as much as pre-Covid, so Assistants who used to organise a lot of travel will have the capacity for other tasks.
+What will replace travel, for example, probably conference calling and online events – so where can you upskill here?

 When your Executive travels again, how can you help them feel safe and prepared?
-Using this time to prepare as much as you can for the new normal will add a lot of value.
+Using this time to prepare as much as you can for the new normal will add value.

-We’ve talked about re-skilling in terms of video technology, but I’m sure there are lots of other areas you can find that will benefit from you up-skilling.
+We’ve talked about re-skilling in terms of video technology, but I’m sure there are many other areas you can find that will benefit from your up-skilling.